PKief/vscode-markdown-checkbox/README.md

 ```

 ### Type of checkmark
-Select a type of bullet point:
+Select a type of checkmark:

     options: "X" | "x"